emmywritescode/Datakliq-ATM-Performance-and-Maintenance-Dashboard/README.md

 - Knowledge of DAX and measures (SWITCH, RELATED, VAR, RETURN)
 - Data visualization on Power BI.
 ## Data sourcing
-The data sets was provided by DataKliq - an online educational institution helping people start their data journey.
-In homage to their invaluable contribution to the data space, the fictional retail bank was aptly named DATAKLIQ with the motto as "...empowering transactions, ensuring connectivity" `😄`.
+The data sets were provided by Datakliq - an online educational institution helping people start their data journey.
+In homage to their invaluable contribution to the data space, the fictional retail bank was aptly named DATAKLIQ with the motto "...empowering transactions, ensuring connectivity" `😄`.
 This [link](https://1drv.ms/u/s!AqSRjMFOmr0yk2QO22MdQJTigu1j?e=UAhalP) provides access to the data sets.
 ## Data transformation
-The data sets were imported into SQL Server Managemnt Studio via the Import and Export Wizard.
+The data sets were imported into SQL Server Management Studio via the Import and Export Wizard.
 A total of eleven (11) tables containing information about ATM transactions, Customers, ATM maintenance, ATM locations, Calendar and Hour lookup tables were imported.

 The ATM transactions for all 5 states were merged and totaled 6,523,792 rows of data.
 A new calendar table was created to include all dates from 2019 to 2023 since the one provided did not.